giovsaraceno/QuadratiK-package/README.md

 # Collection of Methods Constructed using the Kernel-Based Quadratic Distances

-It is implemented in R and Python, providing a comprehensive set of goodness-of-fit tests and clustering technique using kernel-based quadratic distances.
+\code{QuadratiK} provides the first implementation, in R and Python, of a comprehensive set of goodness-of-fit tests and a clustering technique for spherical data using kernel-based quadratic distances.
 This framework aims to bridge the gap between the statistical and machine learning literature.
 It includes:

 - **Goodness-of-Fit Tests**: The software implements one, two, and k-sample tests for goodness of fit, offering an efficient and mathematically sound way to assess the fit of probability distributions.
 Expanded capabilities include supporting tests for uniformity on the *d*-dimensional Sphere based on Poisson kernel densities.